||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

-The man barely gave Fenris a chance to catch his breath as he bustled him through the hatch of the vehicle and into the darkened interior.
-As Fenris fumbled to orientate himself in the gloom, the hatch closed behind him and the transport's interior lights came on to reveal he had inadvertently been trying to sit down on someone's lap.
-He shuffled around to face the other occupants of the transport and locked gazes with a fierce yet petite and incredibly-beautiful young Indian woman, dressed in a traditional saree of red and gold, next to whom sat a sleepy young Indian boy aged no more than four Terran years old.
+The man barely gave Fenris a chance to catch his breath as he bustled him through the hatch of the vehicle into the darkened interior.
+As Fenris fumbled to orientate himself in the gloom, the hatch closed behind him and the transport’s interior lights came on, revealing that he had inadvertently been trying to sit down on someone’s lap.
+He shuffled around to face the other occupants of the transport and locked gazes with a fierce yet petite and incredibly-beautiful young Indian woman, dressed in a traditional saree of red and gold.
+Next to her sat a sleepy young Indian boy aged no more than four Terran years old.
 Fenris gulped and nervously fell upon his knees before the woman.

 “Maharani Uma!” he stammered.
 “Forgive me!
 I did not intend to sit on your royal presence!”